MicrosoftDocs/visualstudio-docs/docs/ide/template-tags.md

 ## Built-in tags

 Visual Studio offers a list of built-in tags.
-When you add a build-in tag, the tag renders a localized resource.
-Following is a list of built-in tags and their corresponding values in parentheses:
+When you add a built-in tag, the tag renders a localized resource.

+The following list shows built-in tags that are available in Visual Studio.
+Corresponding values are shown in parentheses.

 | Language | Platform | Project type |
 | -- | -- | -- |